-Laboratory Work: Exercises in tool presetting and workpiece referencing on CNC machine tools, manual part programming for CNC turning and milling centers, Use of software for simulation of turned and milled parts and simple surfaces, Automatic Cutter location data generation from CAD Models in APT format and post-processing for machining on CNC machines using standard CAD/CAM software.
+Exercises in tool presetting and workpiece referencing on CNC machine tools, manual part programming for CNC turning and milling centres, Use of software for simulation of turned and milled parts and simple surfaces, Automatic Cutter location data generation from CAD Models in APT format and post-processing for machining on CNC machines using standard CAD/CAM software.

-Minor Project: Each student will submit a research assignment in terms of a short report and a small presentation on topic related to either design/selection criterion for critical CNC machine elements, CNC interpolation algorithms, need and design of special control features in CNC controller, or design of CNC toolpath algorithms in consultation with the course instructor.
+Each student will submit a research assignment in terms of a short report and a small presentation on topic related to either design/selection criteria for critical CNC machine elements, CNC interpolation algorithms, need and design of special control features in CNC controller, or design of CNC toolpath algorithms in consultation with the course instructor.
 The evaluation of the assignment will be on the basis of understanding of student about the state of the art in the area of CAM particularly related to areas like CNC machining processes, CNC control systems or the advancement in the design of CNC machine tools, literature survey, and design methodology required (if any), report and a presentation about the findings from the study undertaken.

-- 1. The students will be able to: - 2.
-Apply the concepts of machining for the purpose of selection of appropriate machining centers, machining parameters, select appropriate cutting tools for
+• apply the concepts of machining for the purpose of selection of appropriate machining centers, machining parameters, select appropriate cutting tools for CNC milling and turning equipment, set-up, program, and operate CNC milling and turning equipment.

-- CNC milling and turning equipment, set-up, program, and operate CNC milling and turning equipment. - 3.
-Create and validate NC part program data using manual data input (MDI) and automatically using standard commercial CAM package for manufacturing of required component using CNC milling or turning applications. - 4.
-Produce an industrial component by interpreting 3D part model/ part drawings using Computer Aided Manufacturing technology through programming, setup, and ensuring safe operation of Computer Numerical Control (CNC) machine tools - 5.
-Create and demonstrate the technical documentation for design/ selection of suitable drive technologies, precision components and an overall CNC machine tool system for automation of machining operations using appropriate multi-axis CNC technology.
+- create and validate NC part program data using manual data input (MDI) and automatically using standard commercial CAM package for manufacturing of required component using CNC milling or turning applications. - produce an industrial component by interpreting 3D part model/ part drawings using Computer Aided Manufacturing technology through programming, setup, and ensuring safe operation of Computer Numerical Control (CNC) machine tools. - create and demonstrate the technical documentation for design/ selection of suitable drive technologies, precision components and an overall CNC machine tool system for automation of machining operations using appropriate multi-axis CNC technology.

 - 1. Koren, Y., Computer Control of Manufacturing systems, McGraw Hill (2009). - 2.
 Suh Suk-Hwan, Kang Seong-Kyoon, Chung Dae-Hyuk, Stroud Ian., Theory and Design of CNC Systems, 2008, Springer-Verlag London Limited - 3.
-Smith Peter, CNC programming handbook, 2003, Industrial Press Inc. - 4.
+Smith Peter, CNC programming handbook, 2nd edition, 2003, Industrial Press Inc. - 4.
 Groover, M. P. and Zimmers, E. W., CAD/CAM:Computer Aided Design & Manufacturing, 2006, Pearson Education India - 5.
 Hood-Daniel P., and Kelly J.F., Build Your Own CNC Machine, 2009, Springer-Verlag New York - 6.
 Manuals of CAD/CAM Software Package on CAM Module and CNC Machines.

 S. No. Evaluation Elements Weightage (%)

-1. MST 30
+1. MST 25

-2. EST 45
+2. EST 40

-3. Sessional (Including assignments/ Minor Projects / Quizes etc.) 25
+3. Sessional (Including assignments/ Minor Projects / Quizes 35

+etc.)